How To Structure Your Literature Review

-Your introduction should also outline your topic (including any tricky terminology or jargon) and provide an explanation of the scope of your literature review – in other words, what you will and won’t be covering.
+Your introduction should also outline your topic (including any tricky terminology or jargon) and provide an explanation of the scope of your literature review – in other words, what you will and won’t be covering (the delimitations).
 This helps ringfence your review and achieve a clear focus.
 The clearer and narrower your focus, the deeper you can dive into the topic (which is typically where the magic lies).

 Depending on the nature of your project, you could also present your stance or point of view at this stage.
 In other words, after grappling with the literature you’ll have an opinion about what the trends and concerns are in the field as well as what’s lacking.
 The introduction section can then present these ideas so that it is clear to examiners that you’re aware of how your research connects with existing knowledge.

 The body of your literature review is the centre of your work.
 This is where you’ll present, analyse, evaluate and synthesise the existing research.
 In other words, this is where you’re going to earn (or lose) the most marks.
 Therefore, it’s important to carefully think about how you will organise your discussion to present it in a clear way.